Free Alternatives to DIN

 Where can I download free alternatives to DIN?

-Download Exo from Google Fonts.
-Click the "Get Font" button on any alternative above to visit the official download page.
-Google Fonts also provides embed codes for easy web integration.
+Download Exo directly from Google Fonts.
+Click the "Get Font" button on any alternative listed above to visit the official download page.
+Google Fonts also provides convenient embed codes for seamless web integration.